saleor/saleor-docs/docs/getting-started/configuration.md

 ## Tax variables

-For more information on how to configure taxes, see the [taxes](dashboard-config#taxes-1) topic in the Saleor Dashboard Guide.
+For more information on how to configure taxes in Saleor, see the  [taxes](guides/taxes.md) topic of the _How to_ section.

 ### `VATLAYER_ACCESS_KEY`